temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 By the end of this tutorial, you'll understand how to use Temporal for creating and managing long-running Workflows.

-Check out the [Subscription Workflow in the Go repository](https://github.com/temporalio/subscription-workflow-go) for a full view of all the tutorial's code.
+Check out the [subscription Workflow in the Go repository](https://github.com/temporalio/subscription-workflow-go) for a full view of all the tutorial's code.

 ## Prerequisites